aschmiedeke/gbtdocs/docs/tutorials/argus_n2hp_fsw_tutorial.rst

 .. admonition:: Focus offset measurement

    Information on how to calculate the focus offset between Argus and your pointing receiver is available :ref:`here <how-tos/receivers/argus/argus_obs:2.3 Determine focus offset>`.

-.. todo:: Add script for peak focus measurement with receivers X, Ka, KFPA, or Q on primary calibrator.

-.. todo:: Add script for peak focus measurement with receivers X, Ka, KFPA or Q on secondary calibrator.
+Scripts to run peak and focus measurements with the receivers X, Ka, KFPA or Q on the primary and secondary calibrator are available at the same link.

 Science Observations